List of Roman emperors: Angelos dynasty (1185–1204)

-Laskaris dynasty (1205–1261)
+Laskaris dynasty, in Nicaea (1205–1261)

 Note: Roman rule in Constantinople was interrupted with the capture and sack of the city by the crusaders in 1204, which led to the establishment of the Frankokratia.
 Though the crusaders created a new line of Latin emperors in the city, modern historians recognize the line of emperors of the Laskaris dynasty, reigning in Nicaea, as the legitimate Roman emperors during the struggle for Constantinople because the Nicene Empire eventually retook the city.
 For other lines of claimant emperors, see List of Trapezuntine emperors and List of Thessalonian emperors.